Windy-Huang/DonationManagementApp/README.md

 dropdown "Save File."
 Enter the name of the file to save.
 - You can reload the state of the application by navigating to the toolbar, clicking "Manage Files," and selecting the dropdown "Load File."
 Enter the name of the file to load.

+### Phase 4: Task 2
+A representative sample of the event log:

+EventLog

+Sat Mar 30 21:33:44 PDT 2024
+A new transaction added to windy

+Sat Mar 30 21:34:15 PDT 2024
+A new transaction added to lillian

+Sat Mar 30 21:34:30 PDT 2024
+lillian's transaction history viewed.

+Sat Mar 30 21:34:35 PDT 2024
+windy's transaction history viewed.

+End of Session